Communication with Suppliers

 Every year during Corporate Ethics Month in September, we carry out initiatives aimed towards maintaining and pushing forward with fair and transparent trade.
 To do this we investigate supplier satisfaction and ask our suppliers to conduct self-assessments in line with our Supplier Sustainability Guidelines, with the overall aim of deepening understanding and spreading the principles of fair and transparent trade throughout our entire supply chain.
 Additionally, when we start working with new suppliers they are asked to conduct self-assessments.

-Toyota Boshoku group Supplier Sustainability Guidelines
+Toyota Boshoku Group Supplier Sustainability Guidelines

-Self-assessment based on Sustainability Guidelines
+Self-assessment based on the Sustainability Guidelines

 Question items